joaomourapato/jwt-demo/README.md

 # jwt-demo
-This tool demonstrates the creation and verification of JSON Web Tokens.
+This tool demonstrates the creation and validation of JSON Web Tokens.
 Main purpose is: coding challenge.
 The tool imports open source libraries "jjwt" recommended by a JWT reference site: https://jwt.io/libraries.
 The libraries are documented and available from: https://github.com/jwtk/jjwt

 **PRE-REQUISITES**